lcdsmao/blog/content/2019-05-01_material-designtransition-for-floating-action-button-in-android/index.md

 ### Usage

 Create a `CoordinatorLayout` that contains a dial view and a FAB.
-The show/hide animation of the the dial view is done through the `com.google.android.material.transformation.FabTransformationScrimBehavior` behavior class.
+The show/hide animation of the dial view is done through the `com.google.android.material.transformation.FabTransformationScrimBehavior` behavior class.
-To setup the behavior we bind the full class name of the behavior to the dial view with layout xml attribute `app:layout_behavior`.
+To set up the behavior we bind the full class name of the behavior to the dial view with layout xml attribute `app:layout_behavior`.

 Here is the sample layout xml: